molaux/sequelize-graphql-schema-builder/README.md

 A filter passed to subcriptions `subscribe` and `resolve` methods in order to filter events based on emitter and subscriber context.

-Example to not resend events to initiator of mutation (given that that client provides a uuid header and server handles this to context) :
+Example to not resend events to initiator of mutation (given that te client provides a uuid header and server handles this to context) :

 ```javascript
  {